lisabronwyn/slow-drongo/README.md

 ## Specifications

-- [ ] Any user can add books into the system via an admin page
+- [ ] Any admin can add books into the system via an admin page
 - [ ] Books entered in the system are listed on the home page, in pages of 10
-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
+- [ ] Admin can search for books by title OR by author OR by genre, and search results will be presented in a new page
-- [ ] Users can view book details on a book detail page, linked to from the listing or search pages
+- [ ] Admin can view book details on a book detail page, linked to from the listing or search pages
-- [ ] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)

 ### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [x] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric

 - Code is well formatted without any linting errors
+- All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state
-- Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+- Variables, functions, css classes, etc. are meaningfully named
 - Functions are small and serve a single purpose
 - Code is well organized into a meaningful file structure
-- Code is reasonably tested with a test suite
 - Interface is user friendly

 ## Resources